 Derrick J. Hensley, Esq.

 Because Derrick believes that giving back to the community is his most important calling, he has volunteered his time and energy in a wide variety of ways.
-He takes on a number of matters Pro Bono with his firm as his primary public service, and he also volunteers with various community service and legal education projects.
-He also frequently serves as a volunteer judge for Mock Trial competitions.
+He takes on a number of matters Pro Bono through the firm as his primary public service, and he also volunteers with various community service and legal education projects.
+He also has served as a volunteer judge for Mock Trial competitions.
 He served for years as a volunteer Guardian ad Litem for children in Juvenile Abuse/Neglect/Dependency court, and took on several Pro Bono appeals on behalf of children.
-His other significant Pro Bono activities have previously included taking cases from the US Committee for Refugees and Immigrants, the NC Immigrant Rights Project, Justice Matters.
+His other significant Pro Bono activities have previously included taking cases from the US Committee for Refugees and Immigrants, the NC Immigrant Rights Project, and Justice Matters.
 He had also given time to the Lawyer on the Line project of Legal Aid of NC and the NC Bar Association, providing free advice to low income earners.

 - NCBA – NC Bar Association